-We have fabricated the first full-scale prototype and publicly demonstrated it (in progress) at the the 2016 Bay Area Maker Faire
+We fabricated the first full-scale prototype and publicly demonstrated it (still in progress) at the the 2016 Bay Area Maker Faire

 .
-Since then we have brought it up to the stage of successfully running BASIC code.
-Our current work in progress is building up the capability around this processor — keyboard, monitor
+Since then we have brought it up to the stage of successfully running programs in assembly, BASIC

 Does it run at the full speed of an original 6502 chip?